 The other stories included are The Ash Tree, Oh Whistle, and I’ll Come to You, My Lad (both already adapted for the Ghost Stories for Christmas series), The Wailing Well and The Rose Garden.
 The first three are potent, creepy ghost stories that even now have the power to unsettle, while the latter two are somewhat less effective.
 But regardless of the strength of the story, Powell does a fine job of bringing a sense of drama and horror to his readings.

 Also included in this collection are the three M R James stories from 1980 series Spine Chillers.
-This was, at the time, sold as a spooky version of the long running children’s storytelling show Jackanory, aimed at older kids and broadcast at 6pm.
-These 11 minute versions of James’ stories are rather more abridged than the Classic Ghost Stories versions, for both running time and family friendly reasons – gone are some of the more grisly descriptions as well as discussions of smoking, drinking and licentiousness.
+This was, at the time, sold as a spooky version of the long-running children’s storytelling show Jackanory, aimed at older kids and broadcast at 6 pm.
+These eleven-minute versions of James’ stories are rather more abridged than the Classic Ghost Stories versions, for both running time and family-friendly reasons – gone are some of the more grisly descriptions as well as discussions of smoking, drinking and licentiousness.
 These edits don’t really harm the stories if you are unfamiliar with them.
-Read by Michael Bryant, in a setting that is a rather more basic and less gothic version of the study that Powell narrated from, these tales come without illustration, unlike Jackanory, which was filled with pictures – presumably it was thought that actually showing the horrors under discussion would be a step too far for a children’s TV show.
-Even so, The Mazzotint, A School Study and The Diary of Mr Poynter remain effectively creepy stories, even when edited.
+Read by Michael Bryant, in a setting that is a rather more basic and less gothic version of the study that Powell narrated from, these tales come without illustration, unlike Jackanory, which was filled with pictures – presumably, it was thought that actually showing the horrors under discussion would be a step too far for a children’s TV show.
+Even so, The Mezzotint, A School Study and The Diary of Mr Poynter remain effectively creepy stories, even when edited.